Best NYC Car Insurance Coverage

 What You Should Do When Making A Car Accident Insurance Claim

 - Do contact law enforcement immediately at the scene of an accident.
-Their report on the accident can be very valuable when you make an insurance claim.
+Their report on the accident can be very valuable when you make an insurance claim, not having one might make it difficult.

 - Do get the name of all other parties involved in the car accident, as well as their contact information and insurance information.